-Agreement with Mount Royal University: A collaborative offering of the Mount Royal University (MRU) Conservatory's Advanced Performance Program (APP) and Ambrose University's music program presents an augmented performance-focused program of study for students that are capable of fulfilling the requirements of both institutions.
-Under this agreement, MRU Conservatory students will be able to apply for and complete a Bachelor of Music degree.
+Agreement with Mount Royal University: A collaborative offering of the Mount Royal University (MRU) Conservatory's Advanced Performance Program (APP) and Ambrose University's music program presents an augmented performance-focused program of study

 Alumni of the MRU Conservatory are able to complete a bachelor's degree at Ambrose University through the Prior Learning and Assessment Recognition (PLAR).
 Students currently enrolled in the APP will be given credit for up to the first two years of the degree program at Ambrose.